We always say that it’s important to see the big picture when going through a divorce, and not to fight over petty things.

 But self-storage company Big Yellow Storage has conducted a survey among new customers with regard to their storage needs, and they’ve found that it’s not quite that easy.

-The study reveals that on average, £394 worth of possessions are disposed of in anger, with 16 percent having thrown away items totalling over £500.
-Despite the financial impact of throwing away items, couples feel more regret when items of high sentimental value such as photos, keepsakes and heirlooms are lost to the trash forever.
+The study reveals that on average, £394 worth of possessions are disposed of in anger, with 16 percent of people having thrown away items totalling over £500.
+Despite the financial impact of throwing away items, couples feel more regret when items of high sentimental value such as photos, keepsakes and heirlooms are lost forever.